julsraemy/prezi/md/loud4ch-doctoral-examination.md

 <!--

 This image offers multiple avenues for exploration.
-It can be studied through various lenses: the date it was taken, when it was acquired by Cultural Anthropology Switzerland, or even when it was digitized.
+It can be studied through various lenses: the date it was taken, when it was acquired by the photographic archives, or even when it was digitized.
 Notably, the photograph was also part of the iconic "Family of Man" exhibition, organized by Edward Steichen and first shown at the Museum of Modern Art in New York in 1955.
 This exhibition was intended as a declaration of global solidarity in the decade following World War II, capturing shared human experiences across cultures.

 Family of Man Exhibition
 https://www.moma.org/calendar/exhibitions/2429